 Michaelmas Cay is a small sand cay located on the famous Cairns Great Barrier Reef.
 Read this complete guide to visiting based on my personal experience.

 In my opinion, visiting the outer reef is one of the best experiences you can have in Cairns.
 That’s because Cairns is the gateway to this incredible natural wonder, with many boat trips providing easy access to its cays and islands.

 So, if you’re looking to visit the best of the Great Barrier Reef, make sure you don’t miss a trip to Michaelmas Cay.
+I’ve visited this epic slice of the Great Barrier reef on two separate occasions.
 In this quick guide, I’ll give you a rundown of exactly how to get here, what to expect, and tips for visiting.

 - How to Get to Michaelmas Cay and the Outer Reef

 - About Michaelmas Cay National Park and the Cairns Great Barrier Reef

 - Sailing and Anchorage Information at Michaelmas Cay

 - More Photos of Michaelmas Cay and the Great Barrier Reef

 - More Great Barrier Reef Travel & Adventure Inspiration